elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-different-types-of-actuators-and-how-are-they-applied-in-control-technologies.md

 url: /learn/computer-science/questions/what-are-the-different-types-of-actuators-and-how-are-they-applied-in-control-technologies
 score: -1.0
 related_article1:
-    id: 161532
+    id: 161329
-    title: What are the potential risks and failures associated with dependence on monitoring technology, and how can they impact human skills?
+    title: >-
+        Explain the purpose and working mechanism of an Analogue to Digital Converter (ADC) in monitoring systems.
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-potential-risks-and-failures-associated-with-dependence-on-monitoring-technology-and-how-can-they-impact-human-skills
+    url: /learn/computer-science/questions/explain-the-purpose-and-working-mechanism-of-an-analogue-to-digital-converter-adc-in-monitoring-systems
 related_article2:
-    id: 161354
+    id: 161342
-    title: Explain the components and process involved in car park barrier systems.
+    title: >-
+        What is one-point calibration, and what are its applications and limitations?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-components-and-process-involved-in-car-park-barrier-systems
+    url: /learn/computer-science/questions/what-is-onepoint-calibration-and-what-are-its-applications-and-limitations
 related_article3:
-    id: 161350
+    id: 161532
-    title: Identify the sensors and actuators used in greenhouse environment control and explain the feedback mechanism involved.
+    title: >-
+        What are the potential risks and failures associated with dependence on monitoring technology, and how can they impact human skills?
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-the-sensors-and-actuators-used-in-greenhouse-environment-control-and-explain-the-feedback-mechanism-involved
+    url: /learn/computer-science/questions/what-are-the-potential-risks-and-failures-associated-with-dependence-on-monitoring-technology-and-how-can-they-impact-human-skills
 related_article4:
-    id: 161514
+    id: 161347
-    title: Explain the purpose and working mechanism of an Analogue to Digital Converter (ADC) in monitoring systems.
+    title: >-
+        What types of sensors are typically used in weather stations, and how is data collected and processed?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-purpose-and-working-mechanism-of-an-analogue-to-digital-converter-adc-in-monitoring-systems
+    url: /learn/computer-science/questions/what-types-of-sensors-are-typically-used-in-weather-stations-and-how-is-data-collected-and-processed
 related_article5:
-    id: 161335
+    id: 161343
-    title: Define real-time processing and explain its importance in control systems.
+    title: >-
+        How does two-point calibration differ from one-point calibration, and what are its benefits?
     subject: Computer Science
-    url: /learn/computer-science/questions/define-realtime-processing-and-explain-its-importance-in-control-systems
+    url: /learn/computer-science/questions/how-does-twopoint-calibration-differ-from-onepoint-calibration-and-what-are-its-benefits
 ---

 &nbsp;